 4. Don’t forget to vote before you go

 Yes, the show really does start on Nov.
 8 — Election Day in the United States.
 Fortunately, INBOUND has done its due diligence in informing attendees what they can do to vote before they come.
-If you have questions, check out this page conference folks created to help you vote by absentee ballot before you come.

 5. Come say hi